SimonGolms/homekit-code/README.md

   -z, --zoom         Zoom factor when the output is an image  [number] [default: 5]

 Examples:
-  npx homekit-code tag --pairingCode=84131633                                       Generate a scannable tag for a HomeKit accessory npx homekit-code tag --pairingCode=84131633 --name=switch --output=png --zoom=10  Generate a scannable tag for a HomeKit accessory as switch.png with an image zoom factor of 10
+  # Generate a scannable tag for a HomeKit accessory
+  npx homekit-code tag --pairingCode=84131633

+  # Generate a scannable tag for a HomeKit accessory as switch.png with an image zoom factor of 10
+  npx homekit-code tag --pairingCode=84131633 --name=switch --output=png --zoom=10
 ```

 ### Output